MicrosoftDocs/dynamics365-guidance/guidance/techtalks/supply-chain-demand-planning-introduction.md

 ---
 title: Demand planning for Supply Chain Management
-description: Learn about the importance of demand planning for Dynamics 365 Supply Chain Management and the flexibility it brings to supply chain operations. ms.topic: conceptual
+description: Summary of TechTalk video that talks about the importance of demand planning for Dynamics 365 Supply Chain Management and the flexibility it brings to supply chain operations. ms.topic: conceptual
 author: dereklh77
 ms.author: edupont